-CBT includes seven research sections to work with PIs, post doctoral fellows, and students to address complex research goals.
+The CBT is structured into seven research groups whose Section Leaders work with PIs, postdoctoral fellows, and students to address complex research goals.
 CBT provides the expertise and state-of-the-art resources needed to develop recombinant protein expression vectors as well as express (bioreactors/fermenters), purify (HPLC/FPLC), crystallize, and characterize (X-ray and NMR) proteins, protein complexes, nucleic acid complexes, as well as complexes involving small molecule inhibitors (i.e. drugs) and biological therapeutics.
 The center also has dedicated space for high-throughput screening and target validation at the biochemical and cellular levels (robots, plate readers, tissue culture suites).
-The center can also produce constructs/targeted ES cells for generating new mouse models for in vivo testing.

-- Computer-Aided Drug Design (Section Leader: Alex MacKerell Jr., PhD): providing computational approaches to speed drug discovery and design.
+- Computer-Aided Drug Design (CAAD, Section Leader: Alex MacKerell Jr., PhD): providing computational approaches to speed drug discovery and design.

-- Protein Production & Biophysics (Section Leader: Vincent Njar, Ph.D.): discovering and developing new drugs for improving human health.
+- Medicinal Chemistry (MC, Section Leader: Vincent Njar, PhD): discovering and developing new drugs for improving human health.